 Once you play it, you will never forget Infinity, the 460-yard par 4 twelfth hole.
 A wide-open fairway invites you to rip it; which is exactly what Menekse did as her ball sailed past mine off the tee.
 With incredible views of Hawke’s Bay, the hole plays a little shorter than the markers.

 Al’s Ace, the 130-yard par 3 thirteenth is the shortest hole on the course and is set out alone on the cliffs.
-In-between clubs, checking the yardage book I noticed the bunkers short and opted for the longer club.
+In-between clubs, checking the yardage book I noticed the bunkers were short of the green and opted for the longer club.
 While neither of us was able to match Al’s accomplishment, we both happily walked away with threes on the card!

 Tom Doak’s Brillance